 You can change the initial filter set to use for new or opened projects.
-You can also disable the default filter set so that the filter set last enabled in the issue template is used to display scan results for new projects.
+You can also disable the default filter set so that Audit Workbench uses the filter set last enabled in the issue template to display scan results for new projects.